SSO / SAML 2.0

 localskills.sh acts as a SAML Service Provider (SP).
 It supports any SAML 2.0–compliant identity provider, including Okta, Azure AD, Google Workspace, and OneLogin.

 Configuring SSO requires the team owner role.
-Users who authenticate via SSO are automatically provisioned as team members.
+Users who authenticate via SSO are provisioned through Better Auth organizations.

 SP configuration

 Provide the following values to your identity provider.
-Replace {tenantId} with your team ID from the SSO settings page.
+Replace {providerId} with the provider ID from the SSO settings page.

 ACS URL